-(7) MAXRAY = XX MAXRAY = 27, 51 MAXIMUM NUMBER OF RAYS

-IF MAXRAY IS NEGATIVE, THE NUMBER OF RAYS=ABS(MAXRAYS)
+MAXRAY = XX MAXRAY = 27,101 MAXIMUM NUMBER OF RAYS If MAXRAY IS NEGATIVE, THE NUMBER OF RAYS=ABS(MAXRAY)

 MAXRAY determines the maximum number of electron trajectories that can be calculated.
-The arrays for trajectories have a limit of 51.
-The number of rays used by START = 'GENERAL' or START = 'SPHERE' is determined by a program algorithm unless the value read in is negative.
-Within the limit MAXRAY, the program tries to make an integral number of rays per mesh unit at the cathode.
+The arrays for trajectories have a limit of 101.
+The number of rays used by START = 'GENERAL' or START = 'SPHERE' is determined by a program algorithm unless the value of MAXRAY is negative.
+Within the limit MAXRAY, the program tries to make the largest possible integral number of rays per mesh unit at the cathode.

-(8) STEP = 0.XX STEP = 0.8 MESH UNITS/STEP
+STEP = 0.XX STEP = 0.8 MESH UNITS/STEP

 STEP is the iteration step length for ray tracing.
 It must be less than 1.0 for the program to properly account for space charge, calculate magnetic fields, etc., when crossing a mesh line.
 The equations of motion are time dependent, thus the program uses STEP to calculate step time from the velocity at the start of the step.
-Since the electron can accelerate during a step, it may actually go slightly farther than STEP.
+Since the electron can accelerate during a step, it may may actually go slightly farther than STEP.
 The default value is about the largest that should be used.
 If magnetic fields are present, STEP should usually be reduced at least a factor of two.
-On the last cycle, STEP is automatically reduced by a factor of Shortening the step means more time will be required for a problem. two.
+On the last cycle, STEP is automatically reduced by a factor of two.
+Shortening the step means more time will be required for a problem.
 As a rule of thumb, the program spends roughly half of the time with Poisson's equation and half with the ray tracing.
-Thus reducing STEP by a factor of two could increase cost by about 25% the first time but may nearly double it thereafter.
+Thus reducing STEP by a factor of two could increase running time by about 25%.
 The Runge-Kutta method is used to solve the differential equations of motion.
 Because of the necessity to take small steps anyway, and because of the time needed, the program does not use any of the "predictor-corrector" techniques of verifying step length.
 Experience has shown that errors due to STEP being too large, especially if magnetic fields are included, become glaringly obvious when the plots are examined.
-The most frequent effect is for a trajectory to get too close to the axis, violate conservation of angular momentum in one step, and fly out of the problem area with beta > 1.0, where beta = v/c.
-An error message to this effect is printed when a ray ends with beta > 1.0.
+The most frequent effect is for a trajectory to get too close to the axis, violate conservation of angular momentum in one step, and fly out of the problem area with $\beta > 1.0$ , where $\beta = v/c$ .
+An error message is printed when a ray ends with $\beta > 1.0$ .
 At the very least, this is a signal to reduce STEP in subsequent runs.

-(9) NS = X NS = 7 NUMBER OF ITERATIONS
+NS = X NS = 7 NUMBER OF PROGRAM CYCLES